Jess-FisherKappen/1701QCA-Assessment-2/index.md

 ![Image](related2.gif)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because like mine, her wings are interactive.
+They may not be interactive with others in the sense that others can control it, but she can control it to seem interactive with the surroundings.

 ### Related project 3 ###
 *Bear costume*